felipehillebrand-ops/Python-Modules/README.md

 - Modular programming
 - Code organization and reusability
 - File execution and script structure
-- Object-Oriented Programming (OOP)
 - Problem-solving using Python
-- Best practices in Python development
+- Object-oriented programming fundamentals
+- Error handling and debugging
+- Working with data structures and files

 ---